Tomáš Jun: Sparta Prague

 Jun joined AC Sparta Prague's youth system as a nine-year-old in 1992.
 Progressing through the club's youth teams he made his senior debut aged just 16.
 Only a year later he was in the starting formation in Sparta's Champions League clash with Arsenal.
 He also became an important member of the national youth team.
 By 2001 his first team opportunities became more restricted and he was loaned out to FK Jablonec 97.
 After a few months at Jablonec he was recalled by Sparta Prague and managed to score a few important goals for the team.
 The next season saw Jun being given more first team chances, but he was still restricted to just 19 league appearances.
 In the 2002–03 season the youngster featured on a more regular basis with a decent tally of 8 goals.
-After a change in management in the 2004–05 season he hit his best form yet becoming Sparta's and the league's top scorer with 14 goals in 30 appearances, helping Sparta Prague regain the league title.
+After a change in management in the 2004–05 season he hit his best form yet becoming Sparta's and the Czech First League's top scorer with 14 goals in 30 appearances, helping Sparta Prague regain the league title.

 Trabzonspor

 His great season at Sparta had raised his profile, and not only did he break into the national team but a number of foreign clubs became interested in signing the promising young striker.
 In the end he moved to Turkish team Trabzonspor in 2005 for a €3.25 million transfer fee, signing a five-year deal with the Süper Lig outfit.
 The excitement of his transfer was short-lived, however, as he failed to make an impact, moving to Beşiktaş J.K. on loan after only a few months without having scored a single goal for Trabzonspor.
 His luck at Beşiktaş was not much better as he spent most of his time as a substitute, only finding the net once.

 In the 2006–07 season Jun returned to Sparta Prague on a season-long loan, hoping to regain his previous goal scoring form after a bad run in the Süper Lig, but even there he was mainly used a late substitute, resulting in him managing to score only one league goal.
-In early 2007, there were rumours that he would move to the Swedish Allsvenskan side Helsingborgs IF.
-He was however called back to Trabzonspor main squad for 2007/08 season by Trabzonspor Trainer Ziya Dogan after the loss of explosive striker Ersen Martin to injury, but did not feature.
+He was called back to Trabzonspor main squad for 2007/08 season by trainer Ziya Dogan after the loss of explosive striker Ersen Martin to injury, but did not feature.